Blog / Weekly AI Career Brief

 What changed

-OpenAI announced GPT-5.5 and recent Codex upgrades focused on stronger agentic coding, computer use, tool integrations, memory, and longer-running work.
+OpenAI continued shipping coding and agentic workflow improvements focused on tool use, memory, and longer-running work.

-Anthropic released Claude Opus 4.7 with emphasis on software engineering, instruction following, vision, reliability, and enterprise use cases.
+Anthropic continued improving Claude for software engineering, instruction following, reliability, and enterprise use cases.

-Google introduced Gemma 4 open models and continues pushing Gemini/agent workflows across enterprise and developer contexts.
+Google continued pushing Gemini, open model, and agent workflows across enterprise and developer contexts.

 Microsoft: Copilot agents